You can determine which campaigns are driving the highest conversion rates by labeling the following three events.

 Analyze the revenue associated with each channel

-It’s key to have an order confirmation or subscription/payment event in order to graph the overall revenue per channel within Heap.
-To analyze the revenue associated with each channel, graph the Sum of your Order Confirmation/Checkout Event, and group by the UTM parameters.
+It’s key to have an order confirmation or subscription/payment event to chart the overall revenue per channel within Heap.
+To analyze the revenue associated with each channel, select a Usage over time chart and select Property Calculations.
+Chart the Sum of your Order Confirmation/Checkout Event, and group by the UTM parameters.
 You can look at both first touch attribution (Initial UTM Source) or the campaign that directly led to the purchase!